 - Coastal Nonpoint Pollution Control Program - The number one pollution problem in coastal waters, nonpoint source (NPS) pollution occurs when contaminants are picked up by rain water and snow melt and carried over land, in groundwater, or through drainage systems to the nearest waterbody.
 Since 1994, CZM has been leading efforts to address these sources of pollution in Massachusetts coastal waters.

 - No Discharge Zones (NDZs) - NDZs are designated bodies of water where the discharge of all boat sewage, whether treated or not, is prohibited.
-While virtually all coastal waters in Massachusetts have now received NDA status, CZM continues to work with coastal communities and commercial vessel operators to finalize the complete statewide designation.
-CZM also supports efforts to increase boat pumpout facilities to make proper sewage disposal more convenient for boaters.
+All of Massachusetts waters are designated as “no discharge” for vessel sewage.
+CZM supports efforts to increase boat pumpout facilities to make proper sewage disposal more convenient for boaters.

 - Clean Boating - To further support boater efforts to keep coastal waters clean, CZM provides information on boat pumpout facilities for proper boat sewage disposal and on bilge socks to reduce the oil and gas released from boat engines.

 - Marina Management - CZM provides technical assistance and support to marinas to reduce coastal water pollution from pressure washing of boats, hull repair, engine maintenance, fueling, and other services marinas offer to the boating public.